intel/gbs/docs/GBS.rst

   info: Done

 From the buildlog, we can see that only log.c has been re-compiled.
 That's the incremental build behavior.
-Currently limitation about incremental build

-`--noinit` option can be used together with `--incremental` to make build more quickly, like:
+`--noinit` option can be used together with `--incremental` to make a build more quickly, like:

 ::